 A rough outline of the Pontus region.
 Source: University of Texas Libraries

 Like their better-known mother-cities along Asia Minor's Aegean shoreline, the Pontic cities produced great philosophers like Diogenes of Sinope, geographers like Strabo, and many other people of learning.
 Protected by the towering Pontic Alps, the region has a long tradition of independence.
-The Kingdom of Pontus ruled primarily by the six Mithridates kings (I-VI) was a Greek state which was to last from 291 BC up until the Roman conquest in 63 BC.
-The Roman period followed and then the Byzantine period during which Pontus experienced periods of great prosperity.
+The Kingdom of Pontus which was ruled primarily by the six Mithridates kings (I-VI) was a Greek state which lasted from 291 BC up until the Roman conquest in 63 BC.
+The Roman period followed and then the Byzantine period during which Pontus experienced periods of enormous prosperity.
 Following the fall of Constantinople to the Fourth Crusade (1204) the Empire of Trebizond was created as an independent successor state by the Comnene rulers.
 The Empire of Trebizond was the last Greek-ruled territory to fall to the Ottoman Turks in 1461.

 Although the Pontic Greeks had a reputation of being fierce fighters, this did not help them during the period 1914-1923 during which an estimated 353,000 Greeks of Pontus were massacred at the hand of the Neo-Turks and finally the Kemalists.
 The fate of Pontus and its people was completed following negotiations at Lausanne and the compulsory Exchange of Populations between Greece and Turkey which resulted in all Orthodox Christian Pontic Greeks being uprooted to Greece.
 Pontic Muslims were allowed to remain.
 Today these Muslims continue to speak Romeyka (or Rum), a dialect which descends from the Eastern Roman (or Byzantine) Empire.